 This report compiles the data collected pursuant to Chapter 78, Statutes of 2005 (Senate Bill 68) which amended Education Code (EC) Section 8263.4 by specifying that the preferred placement for eleven- and twelve-year-old children would be in an After School Education and Safety Program or a 21st Century Community Learning Center Program, hereinafter referred to as before or after school programs.
 EC Section 8263.4(d) requires that child development contractors collect information when an eleven- or twelve-year-old child remains in subsidized child care because a before or after school program is not available.
 EC Section 8263.4(g) requires that the California Department of Education (CDE) report this information to the Legislature annually.

-The CDE identified child development contractors that served eleven- and twelve-year-old children in Child Development Division (CDD) funded subsidized child care and development programs.
+The CDE identified child development contractors that served eleven- and twelve-year-old children in Early Education and Support Division (EESD) funded subsidized child care and development programs.
 Management bulletins containing instructions to contractors for reporting necessary information, including reporting the amount of savings resulting from implementing the changes, were provided to all contractors.

 Preferred Placement for Eleven- and Twelve-year-old Children